Kailyard school

-The Kailyard school is a proposed literary movement of Scottish fiction; kailyard works were published and were most popular roughly from 1880–1914.
+The Kailyard school is a purported literary movement of Scottish fiction; referring to certain works which were published and were most popular roughly from 1880–1914.
 The term originated from literary critics who mostly disparaged the works said to be within the school; it was not a term of self-identification used by authors alleged to be within it.
 According to these critics, kailyard literature depicted an idealised version of rural Scottish life, and was typically unchallenging and sentimental.

 Origin and etymology

 The "Kailyard school" was first given that name in an article published April 1895 in the New Review by J.H.
 Millar, though its editor William Ernest Henley was heavily implicated to have created the term.
 The term was meant as a criticism that a certain group of Scottish authors offered an overly sentimental and idyllic representation of rural life, but it was potentially more a gripe against the popularity of the authors.
 The name derives from the Scots "kailyaird" or "kailyard", which means a small cabbage patch or kitchen garden, usually adjacent to a cottage; but more famously from Ian Maclaren's 1894 book Beside the Bonnie Brier Bush whose title alludes to the Jacobite song "There grows a bonnie brier bush in our kailyard".